jojczykp/kafka-cqrs/README.md

 # Prerequisites
 - JDK 11
 - Kubernetes (https://kubernetes.io/)
-- Minikube (with dns and ingress enabled)
+- Minikube (with dns and ingress enabled, I used v1.13.2)
 - Docker (https://www.docker.com/ - no need for demon, just client to connect to server in minikube, build image)